Review

 How To Choose

 • Call the fitter or teacher FIRST if your dancer is new to pointe, in pain, or changing shoes.
-Don't make pointe shopping decisions alone, this is the one dance category where a $15 mistake can hurt feet.
+Don't make pointe shopping decisions alone.
+This is the one dance category where a $15 mistake can hurt feet.

 • Separate comfort accessories from shoe-fit solutions.
 A foam toe pad makes a fitted shoe more comfortable.
 The same pad in a wrong-sized shoe just disguises the problem.